BurendoUK/bad-community-toolkit/docs/1.Frameworks and Toolkits/intro.md

 ---
-title: About Frameworks
+title: About Frameworks and Toolkits
-description: An introduction to BAD Tool Frameworks
 sidebar_position: 0
 tags:
     - Introduction
 ---

-# About Frameworks
+# About Frameworks & Toolkits

 ## Introduction

-Frameworks are proven approaches or principles used to guide/ govern a change process.
+Frameworks & Toolkits are proven approaches or principles used to guide / govern a change process.

 Typically these focus on the delivery aspects of a product/project.
 Each framework often has a specific version of an activity to specify approaches in a more granular way.
 We